Abortion in Texas

 In August 2023, Texas Governor Greg Abbott signed HB 3058 into law, allowing doctors to provide abortions in the case of an ectopic pregnancy or if a pregnant patient's water breaks too early, rendering the fetus unviable.
-In December 2023, the Texas Supreme Court ruled that a pregnant woman whose fetus was diagnosed with a fatal condition and whose pregnancy posed a threat to her health could not be permitted to receive an abortion.
+In December 2023, the Texas Supreme Court ruled that a pregnant woman whose fetus was diagnosed with a fatal condition, and whose pregnancy posed a threat to her health, could not be permitted to receive an abortion.
 In June 2024, the Texas Supreme Court further upheld the state's criminalization of abortion.
-The cities of Austin, Dallas, Denton, El Paso, and Houston have enacted resolutions instructing city officials to deprioritize enforcement of the state's abortion laws, but anyone violating the state's abortion laws in those cities remains subject to criminal prosecution by the district attorney (a county official) and civil penalties imposed by the state attorney general.
+The cities of Austin, Dallas, Denton, El Paso, and Houston have enacted resolutions instructing city officials to de-prioritize enforcement of the state's abortion laws, but anyone violating the state's abortion laws in those cities remains subject to criminal prosecution by the district attorney (a county official), and civil penalties imposed by the state attorney general.

-The stringent restrictions on abortion have had negative spillover effects on OB-GYN and neonatal care in the state, as OB-GYN providers have increasingly left the state, and as infant and neonatal deaths have increased.
+The stringent restrictions on abortion have had negative spill-over effects on OB-GYN and neo-natal care in the state, as OB-GYN providers have increasingly left the state, and as infant and neo-natal deaths have increased.
 According to a ProPublica analysis, sepsis rates related to second-trimester pregnancies have substantially increased since the abortion ban was implemented.

 Terminology

 Reflecting its nature and legislative intent, the Texas Heartbeat Act uses the term "unborn child" for the fetus or embryo irrespective of the gestational phase in the definition section: "'Unborn child' means a human fetus or embryo in any stage of gestation from fertilization until birth."
 Texas Health and Safety Code Sec.
 171.201(7).

-The use of ‘heartbeat’ in the Act is considered misleading by some medical and reproductive health experts.
-They assert that referring to a ‘heartbeat’ is medically inaccurate.
+The use of 'heartbeat' in the Act is considered misleading by some medical and reproductive health experts.
+They assert that referring to a 'heartbeat' is medically inaccurate.
 The embryo does not have a developed heart at 6 weeks' gestation.